DropSnorz/OwlPlug/doc/ThirdParty_Store_Specification.md

 The Owlplug Store Specification is versioned using [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) semver.

-The `major`.`minor` portion of the semver (for example `3.0`) designate the OSS feature set.
+The `major`.`minor` portion of the semver (for example `3.0`) designate the Store Specification feature set.
 Typically, *`.patch`* versions address errors in this document, not the feature set.
-Tooling which supports OSS 3.0 should be compatible with all OSS 3.0.* versions.
+Tooling which supports Store Specification 3.0 should be compatible with all 3.0.* versions.
 The patch version should not be considered by tooling, making no distinction between `3.0.0` and `3.0.1` for example.

 Subsequent minor version releases of the Specification should not interfere with tooling developed to a lower minor version and same major version.
 Thus a hypothetical `3.1.0` specification should be usable with tooling designed for `3.0.0`.

 ## Format